EARLY CHILDHOOD STUDIES

 Child Protection and Safety in Practice

-This module provides the framework of understanding for practitioners, regardless of their domain of practice, to be able to recognise children at risk, identify signs of abuse, understand the legislative framework, and the concept of interagency working, which underpins practice, and enables practitioners to act swiftly to ensure that the best interests of the child are served.
-This module will enable you to: - Provide a comprehensive framework of knowledge in relation to safeguarding children: this can be applied to safeguarding children in practice in a variety of settings. - Provide a flexible framework for assessing and managing risk. - Provide a framework for multidisciplinary practice, and safe and effective cooperation, in relation to safeguarding children.
+This module provides the framework of understanding for you, regardless of your domain of practice, to be able to recognise children at risk, identify signs of abuse, understand the legislative framework, and the concept of interagency working, which underpins practice, and enables you to act swiftly to ensure that the best interests of the child are served.

 Effective Leadership and Management Skills

-Clear management and leadership is essential within the sector if you are to provide a quality environment for children.
-This module examines what leadership and management means within the context of the early years sector, what the differences between leadership and management are and, the range of skills that are necessary to be a good leader and a good manager within a formal setting.
+Clear leadership and management is essential within the early childhood sector if you are to provide a quality environment for children.
+This module examines what leadership and management means within the context of the early childhood sector, what the differences between leadership and management are and, the range of skills that are necessary for you to be a good leader and a good manager within a formal setting.

-This module will develop students' understanding of Special Educational Needs and Disability in the Early Years, exploring the concept of SEND and the legislative framework underpinning practice in early years care and education.
+This module will develop your understanding of Special Educational Needs and Disability in Early Childhood, exploring the concept of SEND and the legislative framework underpinning practice in early childhood.
 The importance of inclusive practice and environments will be investigated, along with appropriate adjustments, interventions and resources to meet children's needs and promote their development.
-The importance of working with parents and children in ensuring equitable provision will be stressed throughout.
+You will explore the importance of working with parents and children in ensuring equitable provision.

 Theoretical Perspectives of Child Development

-This module encourages students to develop a comprehensive and critical understanding of the key principles and theoretical underpinnings of development and learning in children between the ages of birth and five years of age.
-Both classical and contemporary developmental theories (and the differing range of perspectives which inform them) will be thoroughly explored and evaluated with a view to identifying how such theories might be used as a means of understanding and measuring normative and atypical development.
-The module requires students to attend a minimum of 200 work-based placement hours and for this to be accompanied by a passed placement appraisal.
+This module will encourage you to develop a comprehensive and critical understanding of the key principles and theoretical underpinnings of development and learning in children within the Early Childhood sector.
+Both classical and contemporary developmental theories (and the differing range of perspectives which inform them) will be thoroughly explored and evaluated to identify how such theories might be used as a means of understanding normative and atypical development.

 Choose 1 optional module